na-na-hi/renget/archive/oaicards.md

 Reina has her gimmick thoughts, and the dialogue establishes her gyaru speech habits.
 Chiharu is cute, I just felt like including her.
 She has a good greeting.

-So what's the best way to get better at writing greetings?
-Git gud at English.
-Use more good cards.
-That's it.
-RP more, read more books.
-Unironically go and use some of the popular cai bots.

-#####Prompts
+My best advice for learning how to write better greetings is to RP more.
+Use more cards, read their greetings.
+Start with simple basic scenarios, like the ones I illustrated here.
+Unironically go read some [CAI bots'](https://rentry.org/cai-list) greetings.

+####Prompts

-Please check out the prompts section on [Tavern4retards guide](https://rentry.org/Tavern4Retards#system-prompts-generation-settings).
+Check out the prompts settings section on [aicg4retards guide](https://rentry.org/Aicg4Retards#system-prompts-generation-settings).

 The system prompt is the first message injected to your chat history.
 It stays in the memory permanently.
-It includes: your main prompt, NSFW prompt, character description, character personality (if any), scenario (if any).
+It includes: your main prompt, NSFW prompt, character description, character personality (in the beginning), scenario (if any).
 Main prompts should be short.
 Most of the heavy lifting is done by the card after all.
 `You are {{char}} talking to {{user}}.`
 That's it.
 That's good enough.
 All that "use italics, don't use quotation marks" will be ignored for whatever format is used in the card that you are using.
 You can reinforce your preferred format by putting it in jailbreak until there's enough messages in the history following your preferred format.